erachain/Erachain/ERA/z_START_EXAMPLES/readme.txt

 Start test for DB system.
 Make blocks with TX_IN_BLOCK count

 -datachainpath=[PATH]
-Set path for /datachain folder (there is blockchain database) Exapmle 1:  -datachainpath=rrr - make and use folder 'rrr' in folder of application Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk
+Set path for /datachain folder (there is blockchain database) so You may use one datachain for many Erachain application with different wallets.
+Exapmle 1:  -datachainpath=rrr - make and use folder 'rrr' in folder of application Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk